baumrock/RockMigrations/readme.md

 ## Limitations

 RockMigrations might not support all external fields, especially not ProFields like RepeaterMatrix.
-Adding support has no priority for me because I'm not using it.
-If you need support for it please provide a PR or if you are interested in sponsoring that feature please contact me via PM in the forum.
+Adding support has no priority for me because I'm not using them.
+If you need support for any field that is currently not supported please provide a PR or if you are interested in sponsoring that feature please contact me via PM in the forum.

-But not to forget: You can still use the regular PW API to create fields and manipulate all kinds of things.
-It might just not be as convenient as the RockMigrations API.
+But not to forget: You can still use the regular PW API to create fields and manipulate all kinds of things the way you would do it if RockMigrations did not exist.
+It might just not be as convenient as when using the RockMigrations API.

 ## Where do I find out all those field and template properties?